nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 In addition, Node.js does not read `tsconfig.json` files and does not support features that depend on settings within `tsconfig.json`, such as paths or converting newer JavaScript syntax into older standards.

+## Important notes

+Thanks to all the contributors who have made this feature possible.
+We hope that this feature will be stable and available in the LTS version of Node.js soon.

+We can understand that this feature is experimental and has some limitations, and this may disappoint you.
+So please be patient and wait for the stable version of this feature.
+And **NEVER** spam us.
+If you are happy, you can share these articles on social media and tell your friends about this feature.